ans-group/docs.ukfast.co.uk/source/cloud/vault/s3website.md

   If you're not using this method of authentication, you may need to specify additional flags/options in the commands used in this article.
 ```

-You can host a static website on Valut using the S3website interface.
+You can host a static website on eCloud vault using the S3website interface.

-## Hosting a Static Website on Ecloud Vault
+## Hosting a Static Website on eCloud Vault

 Start by creating a bucket using the domain name you wish to use such as: